 Quizzing at home in Accelerated Reader

-Last spring, educators who use Accelerated Reader had two key questions for us, as they worked to quickly transition from in-person to remote instruction.
+In spring 2020, educators who use Accelerated Reader had two key questions for us, as they worked to quickly transition from in-person to remote instruction.
 (1) Does Accelerated Reader support at-home quizzing?
 (2) If so, can you provide us with guidance around this?

 The answer to both questions is: absolutely.
 Accelerated Reader supports guided independent reading in face-to-face, remote, and hybrid/blended learning environments.
 Many of the AR routines and best practices that apply in the physical classroom are equally relevant when students are learning virtually.